Dasync/Dasync/README.md

 The mission of D-ASYNC is to give developers a superpower of zero-cost development of scalable, reliable, and secure microservices.
 The ability to use the language itself helps to focus on the core value of your application, making it easy to write, read, evolve, and maintain.

 ## Basic Programming Concepts in C#
-The following examples may look trivial and as for a single-process application, but D-ASYNC platform makes them run (without any modifications) in a resilient, persistent, scalable, and distributed manner.
+The following examples may look trivial and as for a single-process application, but D-ASYNC technology makes them run (without any modifications) in a resilient, persistent, scalable, and distributed manner.
 The new service-oriented syntax will be introduced with the [CloudSharp](https://github.com/Dasync/CloudSharp) project.

 1. Inter-Service Communication.
 ```csharp